 Cheesecake filling

-- 24 ounces full-fat cream cheese, softened at room temperature - equiv to three 8-ounce packages
+- 24 ounces full-fat cream cheese - fully softened at room temperature, equiv to 3 (8-ounce) packages

 - 1 cup granulated sugar